Liberal Arts and 55+ Program

 The liberal arts provide you an opportunity to learn for the joy of learning, enhance your creativity, and sharpen your critical thinking skills.
 We offer a number of options for adults of any age to discover something new.

-Registration for our spring courses is now open.
+Registration for our spring 2019 courses is open now.